weibl9/bass/README.md

 # bass
 Data and Codes for

-"New product diffusion and arbitrary-step forecasts based on the Bass model: A comparative study of parameter optimization"
+New product diffusion and arbitrary-step forecasts based on the Bass model: A comparative study of parameter optimization

+By Baolei Wei